wjladams/fca25/grade8.md

 * Substitution method of solving 2 equations in 2 unknowns (Section 2.3)

 Daily information:
-* Tuesday we covered section 2.2
+* Tuesday we setup our new composition notebooks
-* Thursday we worked through section 2.3
+* Thursday we covered section 2.2
-* Friday we reviewed those sections
+* Friday we worked through section 2.3

 # Homework assignments